Kaushal-Bakraniya/OnlineLibrary-ASP.NET/readme.md

 ## Introduction

 ReaderZ-LMS (Library Management System) is a web-based application developed using ASP.NET that allow users to efficiently manage their library activities.
-It provides both user and admin functionalities, making it a complete solution for libraries looking to manage and distribute books.
+It provides both user and admin functionalities, making it a complete solution for libraries to manage and distribute books.

 The frontend has been customized based on an existing template to provide an appealing and user-friendly interface.
 The System offers users the ability to issue books online, download audiobooks, and download PDF books.
 For administrators, it offers features to manage books, users, and feedback etc.